wintercms/meta/release-notes/build-1.2.0.md

 - Added ability for the `mix:watch` command to clean up after itself when terminated with SIGTERM.
 - Made it easier to track down issues with the `ImageResizer` class by only removing the resizer configuration from the Cache after the resizer has been successfully instantiated.
 - Backend template files (layouts, views, & partials) now use the `.php` extension which reduces confusion about what templating language is used for backend template files. `.htm` files are still supported, but not recommended.
+- Icon library updated from Font Awesome version 4 to 6, bringing over 1,300 new icons.

 ## API Changes
 - `server.php` is no longer needed in order for `artisan serve` to function; it can be removed.